-The Weinstein JCC Early Childhood Department strives to create a successful experience for every child through offering a unique, inclusive setting in our Preschool and Childcare Programs.
+The Weinstein JCC Early Childhood Department strives to create a successful experience for every child through offering a unique, inclusive setting in our Preschool.
 The Inclusion/Support Program, with parent support, works with teachers and visiting specialists to plan strategies that assist children while they attend our program.
 The goal of this supportive program is to provide children with a solid foundation for later success in school, at work and in the community.

 Some children come to our program with identified needs in specific areas of growth – developmental, social, emotional, cognitive and language.
 For other children, needs may emerge after they have been with us.

 Studies have shown how critical early intervention is and how its positive impact on growth and development occurs during these formative early years.
 We recognize and embrace the value of early intervention and providing necessary supports, whether they are formal (therapeutic) or informal.
 It is not the intent of the Weinstein JCC Preschool to label or diagnose children.
 When a teacher or a parent has a concern about a child’s development or behavior, we take their concerns seriously.
 It is our responsibility as teachers and caregivers to advocate for the children and parents in our program when needed.
 We know how important these first years are and as an inclusive program we are dedicated to helping each child reach their potential.
 We always have your child’s best interest at heart.

 We have consultants on staff available to observe in the classroom and/or consult with parents, child, and staff in situations where intervention would be beneficial to the child, family and school.
 These services may be requested by the Early Childhood Director, Assistant Director, Inclusion/Support staff, teachers and/or parents.